sarisabban/DeepPhase/README.md

 3. Compile the dataset using one of the following commands:

-To compile the dataset for DeepClass

-`python crystal.py --Class PDBIDs.txt` or `python crystal.py -C PDBIDs.txt`

-To compile the dataset for DeepPhase

-`python crystal.py --Phase PDBIDs.txt` or `python crystal.py -P PDBIDs.txt`
+`python crystal.py --Dataset PDBIDs.txt` or `python crystal.py -D PDBIDs.txt`

 **NOTE:** Depending on the number of structures you are using to compile the dataset this may take from several hours to several days to compelete.

 4. Vectorise and serialise the dataset.
-The dataset is too large to be loaded anywhere, therefore this command will build the tensors, normalise them or one-hot encode them, then serialise them.
+The dataset is too large to be loaded anywhere, therefore this command will build the tensors, normalise, standerdise, or one-hot encode them, then serialise them.
 That way the dataset can be loaded using less RAM memory.
-Each tensor will be a separate file.
-Since there are a large number of reflection points and a large variation in the number of reflection points between files, these commands can also allow you to choose the top reflection points sorted by E-value.
-Any gaps in the dataset will be padded with zeros.

-To vectorise and serialise randomly sampled 15,000 points and repeat the process 3 times used the following command:
+To cover more points they will be randomly samples, each file will contain randomly samples NUMBER_OF_POINTS, to cover more points we can repeat the sampling for NUMBER_OF_SAMPLES.
+Each tensor will end up in a separate file

+For DeepClass (protein classification dataset):
-`python crystal.py --VecClass FILENAME.csv 15000 3` or `python crystal.py -vC FILENAME.csv 15000 3`
+`python crystal.py --Vectorise FILENAME.csv NUMBER_OF_POINTS NUMBER_OF_SAMPLES ` or `python crystal.py -V FILENAME.csv 15000 3`

-To vectorise and serialise all the reflection points for DeepPhase (can only vectorise all points):
+For DeepPhase (reflection point phase prediction dataset):

-`python crystal.py --VecPhase FILENAME.csv` or `python crystal.py -vP FILENAME.csv`
+`python crystal.py --Vectorise FILENAME.csv NUMBER_OF_POINTS NUMBER_OF_SAMPLES False` or `python crystal.py -V FILENAME.csv 15000 3 False`

 ### Run Training: